jaenib/setseeker/README.md

 <br>what it does:

-&nbsp; - creates a new virtual environment with a fresh python installation that is independent from the main environment
+&nbsp; - creates a new virtual environment (.venv) with a fresh python installation that is independent from the main environment

 &nbsp; - installs all required python modules there